Belair

 Belair features high concentrations of family households, with a fairly typical median household size

 Family households constitute 78.6 percent of all households, including 39.3 percent couples with children, 31.9 percent couples without children, and 6.9 percent single parent families.
 Non-family households account for the remaining 21.4 percent, with lone person households at 19.5 percent and group households comprising 1.7 percent of the total.
-The median household size is 2.6 people, which aligns with the Greater Adelaide average.
+The median household size is 2.6 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households